goauthentik/authentik/website/integrations/services/jellyfin/index.md

 ## LDAP Configuration

+### authentik Configuration

+No additional authentik configuration needs to be configured.
+Follow the LDAP outpost instructions to create an LDAP outpost and configure access via the outpost

 ### Jellyfin configuration

 1. If you don't have one already, create an LDAP bind user before starting these steps.